InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 * Knock on the door unexpected.
 * Knock on the door only when invited.

-With InnerSource projects there are several ways that code gets in:
+In like manner, a contribution to an InnerSource project can have several ways that it gets accepted.

 Sometimes you just open a pull request.
 At times you may need to get a feature request accepted before opening the pull request that fulfills it.